MCZbase/DataShot_DesktopApp/README.md

     "barcode","verbatimLocality","verbatimDate","verbatimCollector","verbatimCollection","verbatimNumbers","verbatimUnclassifiedText","questions"

+For this load, use verbatimDate, this will be mapped internally onto the DateNOS field.

 ### Load Policy ###

 Allowed to change a record when: Record is in state Taxon Entered or Verbatim Entered.